Also check out my credit help blog at: The Truth About Credit Cards.com!

 Equal Credit Opportunity Act - a federal law that prevents lenders from discriminating applicants based on race, religion, national origin, sex, age, marital status or involvement in public assistance programs

-Escrow - a third party intermediary who holds and allocates funds, including taxes and insurance in a mortgage transaction.
+Escrow – a third party intermediary that holds and allocates funds, including earnest money, taxes, and insurance in a home purchase transaction.

 Federal Home Loan Mortgage Corporation - one of the largest financiers of conventional mortgages on the secondary market.
 Widely known as Freddie Mac.